The Scatty Mum

 In The Freezer

-I wouldn’t recommend freezing the yoghurt sauce or the salad, however once the kofta have cooled you can store them in the freezer for up to 3 months.
-Freeze them flat on a tray for an hour until hard (This stops them sticking together) and then place in a freezer safe container or bag.
+I wouldn’t recommend freezing the yoghurt sauce or the salad, however, once the kofta have cooled you can store them in the freezer for up to 3 months.
+Freeze them flat on a tray for an hour until they are hard (This stops them from sticking together) and then place them in a freezer-safe container or bag.

-When ready to eat, defrost in the fridge overnight and re-heat as above.
-You can also freeze the lamb kofta raw on the skewer, defrost in the fridge overnight when ready to use and cook as per the recipe.
+When ready to eat, defrost the kofta in the fridge overnight and reheat as below.
+You can also freeze the lamb kofta raw on the skewer and then defrost them in the fridge overnight when you are ready to use.
+Then cook them as per the recipe.

 What should I serve with lamb koftas?

-Lamb koftas are great served in wraps, like in this recipe, however they also taste fab served over a bed of basmati rice and a side of fresh, crisp salad.
-You can also serve with pitta bread and hummus for a Middle Eastern delight.
+Lamb koftas are great served in wraps, like in this recipe, however, they are also amazing served over a bed of basmati rice and a side of fresh, crisp salad.
+You can also serve them with pitta bread, tzatziki and hummus for a Middle Eastern delight.
 Try sprinkling some fresh pomegranate over the top for a fruity twist.

 Are lamb koftas healthy?

-✔️ More Family Dinner Recipes You May Like
+✔️ More Family Dinner Recipes You Will Love

 • A bowl of chicken and leek risotto with a spoon in the bowl.